mustafasegf/pemasak-infra/README.md

 8. run `nix run .#dev` this will talke a while

 ### Not Using nix
-make sure your user has docker access by running `groups` and check if docker is in it.
-If not run `sudo usermod -aG docker $USER newgrp docker` or run the app with sudo

 1. install rust via rustup `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 2. install tool by running `./scripts/install-tools.sh`